zatkiller/Chit-Chat/README.md

 6. Wait for the call notification to appear on your browser
 7. Accept his / her call and start chatting :smile:

+### Issues
-Note: Users who are using a VPN may face issues with using this issue.
+Users who are using a VPN may face issues with using this issue.
 If your video stream dosen't load, try switching off you VPN!